-Carole took the LSAT, an important part of the law school admission process in the United States, and got accepted into Law school.
-She was doing it for the money until she realized she didn't want to become a lawyer.
+Carole took the LSAT—an important part of the law school admission process, and was then accepted into Law school.
+She stopped working towards that dream when she realized she was just in for the money.

-Carole gave up being a lawyer and went back to the drawing board.
-She began to set goals for herself and one of those involved going back to school for her master's in Mass Communication.
-She took one class that dealt with television and her professor made being a news reporter seem so accessible, so Carole decided that's what she wanted to be.
+She began to set goals for herself which meant going back to school for her master's in Mass Communication.
+She took one class that dealt with television and her professor made being a news reporter seem so accessible, she said, so that’s what she went for.

-When Carole first started, she had no connections and that worried her, but with her hard work she was able to stay in the game longer than anyone in Milwaukee.
+When Carole first started, she had no connections and that worried her, but with her hard work, she’s been in the game longer than anyone in Milwaukee.

-"I put work before pleasure always, sometimes to the extreme."
+"I put work before pleasure always,” she said.
+“Sometimes to the extreme."

 Carole is a classical pianist and she had dreams off making it into a profession, but she knew her abilities weren't the best.
-Carole would practice on the piano for four to five hours some days, and this taught her how to be patient and how to persevere through anything.
+Carole would practice on the piano for four to five hours some days, and this taught her patience and perseverance.
 She started learning at the age of ten, which is old in the musical world, according to Carole.
-Her mom would tell her to go out and play with the other children because she would practice so much.
+But, she knew what she wanted.
+At times, her mom would tell her to go out and play with the other children because she would practice so much.

 "I would look from everybody and learn."